SchemaPlus/schema_associations/README.md

 ## Compatibility

-SchemaAssociations supports all combinations of:
+SchemaAssociations is tested on all combinations of:

 *   Rails 3.2 or rails 4.0
-*   MRI ruby 1.9.3 or 2.0.0
+*   MRI ruby 1.9.3 or 2.1.2

 Note: As of version 1.0.0, ruby 1.8.7 and rails < 3.2 are no longer supported.
 As of version 1.2.0, ruby 1.9.2 is no longer supported.